grisu48/seidl/README.md

 ![Screenshot of seidl in action when querying the current Google images](seidl.png)

+Image information are fetched from `https://susepubliccloudinfo.suse.com/v1/[microsoft|amazon|google]/images.json` and then parsed accordingly.

-`seidl` is named after a small beer quantity (typically 0.3 liters) in Austria because it's slightly smaller than a pint.
+`seidl` is named after a small beer quantity in Austria because it's slightly smaller than a pint (typically 0.3 liters).

 ## Usage